Langevin's `Twin Paradox' paper revisited: #1

-\item[(iv)] The number of light signals recorded by the travelling observer, T, or the Earth-bound observer, E, at a corresponding epoch is the same whether calculated in the proper frame, S, of E or the proper frames, S' or S'', of T.
+\begin{itemize} \item[(i)] The generic LT (2.4)-(2.6) \item[(ii)] The Parallel Velocity Addition Relation (PVAR): \beq w = \frac{u-v}{1-\frac{uv}{c^2}} \eeq \item[(iii)] The number of light signals recorded by the travelling observer, T, or the Earth-bound observer, E, at a corresponding epoch is the same whether calculated in the proper frame, S, of E or the proper frames, S' or S'', of T.

-\item[(v)] The LT (2.39)-(2.40), that correctly describes synchronised clocks at different spatial locations. \item[(vi)] The relative velocity transformation formula (to be derived below): \beq u' = \gamma(u-v) \eeq \end{itemize} The SSRT analyses are based on the postulates (i),(ii) and (iii), or (i) and (ii) while second one uses (v) and (vi).
+\item[(iv)] The LT (2.39)-(2.40), that correctly describes synchronised clocks at different spatial locations. \item[(v)] The Relativistic Relative Velocity Transformation Relation (RRVTR),to be derived below: \beq u' = \gamma(u-v) \eeq \end{itemize} Postulates among (i)-(iii) are used in the SSRT analyses, (iv) and (v) in what is claimed here to be the correct relativistic analysis.
 Langevin's traveller moves at a speed such that $1-\beta = 5 \times 10^{-5}$ corresponding to $\gamma = 100$, For clarity of the figures showing spatial dispositions of objects and light signals in different frames, it is assumed, in the following, that T moves at the more modest speed of $v = c/2$ corresponding to $\gamma = 2/\sqrt{3} = 1.155$.
 As in Langevin's discussion, only the phases of uniform motion of T are considered.
 On the outward journey, the proper frame, S', of T moves with speed $v$ along the line separating the Earth and the star Sirius (Si), which is at a fixed distance, $L$, from the Earth in the proper frame, S, of the Earth and Sirius.
 During the return journey, the proper frame S'' of T moves with speed $v$ in the direction from Sirius to the Earth.
 For reasons that will become apparent below, three further `mark' stars lying at fixed positions, in the frame S, on the line connecting Sirius to the Earth, are considered; S$_1$ is distant $2L$ from the Earth on the opposite side to Sirius, and S$_2$ and S$_3$ are at distances $2L$ and $3L$ respectively, on the same side as Sirius.
 Both E and T are equipped with light signal transmitters that send short pulses, at a repetition frequency $\nu_0$, that are continously observed by the other twin during the voyage.
 In the frame S, successive light signals sent by E are separated by the distance $\delta_0 = L/10$.
 The first light signals of both transmitters are sent at the beginning of T's outward journey at epochs $t = 0$, $t'=0$ in S,S'.